Thanks so much for submitting a report. It has been emailed to the Rum Captain and will be actioned shortly.

 I found a bottle for US $85, a steal after shelling out a nose-bleeding $160 for Flor de Cana 25.
 Both are mighty tasty, but the 1703 is a treasure.
 Straight up, right?

-A nice looking bottle that comes in a cheap paperboy (picture).
+A nice looking bottle that comes in a cheap paperbox (picture).

-When you first smell the rum you find it a bit sticky but when it rests for a few minutes you get a nice smell of fruit and honey.
+When you first smell the rum you find it a bit sticky but when it rests for a few minutes you get a nice smell of fruit, honey and oak.

-The taste is a bit sweet with vanilla and spice.
-You sense some oak and spice on the quite long aftertaste.
+The taste is a bit sweet with vanilla, oak and spice.
+You also sense some oak and spice on the quite long aftertaste.

 I think this rum nice but a bit overpriced.